ssherwood/spring-boot-jpa/README.md

 After the application restarted you should now be able to make "RESTful" calls against the `/patients` URL like this: [](http://localhost:8080/patients/1)

-However, you will notice that nothing is displayed... that's weird.
+However, you will notice that nothing is displayed... and that is weird.

 // TODO discuss findOne default behavior of returning null